webformsforcore/WebFormsForCore/README.md

 ```

 ### Session State
 WebFormsForCore supports a WebForms SessionStateProvider using the ASP.NET Core session state.
-To use it, initialize the ASP.NET Core session in your Program.cs like so.coe so:
+To use it, initialize the ASP.NET Core session in your Program.cs like so:
 ```
 var builder = WebApplication.CreateBuilder(args);